THE SHORT VERDICT:

 I guess it’s true that sometimes love shows up in unexpected places?

 OST ALBUM: FOR YOUR LISTENING PLEASURE

 Overall, I found the OST tracks enjoyable and quite pitch perfect for our drama world’s alternating zany and heartfelt scenes.
 I find that I have a soft spot for Track 3, Here I Am.
 There’s something plaintive and poignant that really appeals to me, in that refrain “Here I am,” like our protagonist So Yong is declaring this statement out loud, in the hope that others will see her, but also, so that she can see herself.

-Here’s the OST album in case you’d like to listen to it while reading the review.
-Or, if you’d prefer to loop just “Here I Am,” here it is too.
+Here’s “Here I Am,” in case you’d like to listen to it while reading the review.
 Just right-click on the video and select “Loop.” 😊

 MANAGING EXPECTATIONS / THE VIEWING LENS

 Your mileage may certainly vary, but here are a handful of things that I think will be helpful to keep in mind, in order to maximize your chances of enjoying this show.

 1. Expecting a possibly slow start should be helpful.
 Personally, it took me about 4 or 5 episodes to really get into this one.

 2. Suspension of disbelief is a must, because there are a lot of things in this drama world that wouldn’t be acceptable in a normal sageuk world.